d-uzlov/k8s-homelab/metrics/smart/readme.md

 mkdir -p ./metrics/smart/env/

-# adjust cluster_type and cluster to your needs
+# adjust location to your needs
 # repeat if you need to scrape several clusters with different names
  cat << EOF > ./metrics/smart/env/scrape-smartctl.yaml
 ---